 Where to stay near Reykjavik Domestic Airport

-Reykjavik Airport is also known as domestic airport (code RKV).
-This airport is located very close to the city center and is not to be confused with the international Keflavik Airport (KEF) where most visitors arrive to Iceland.
+Reykjavik Airport is also known as a domestic airport (code RKV).
+This airport is located very close to the city center and is not to be confused with the international Keflavik Airport (KEF) where most visitors arrive in Iceland.

 For example, flights to Akureyri in northern Iceland or to Ísafjörður in the Westfjords depart from here.
 Also some flights to Greenland operate from the domestic airport.

 Anyhow, if you are taking a flight from the domestic airport and are looking for a hotel to stay nearby, you should know that there are no hotels that offer you easy access to the domestic airport in Reykjavik.
 That being said, there are a couple of options.
 See suggestions based on our personal experience below.

 On our recent trip to Greenland, our flights departed and arrived at such hours that we needed a hotel near Reykjavik Airport twice.

 Our first idea was that we should stay at the Icelandair Hotel Reykjavik Natura.
 We had stayed at this hotel in the past and it’s literally bordering the domestic airport.
 However, this hotel is about 2.5km, 30 minutes walk from the entrance of the airport.
 And they do not have a shuttle… With suitcases and ever-changing Icelandic weather, it’s not really an option to walk from this hotel to the airport.

 When we started looking further, we realized that hotels located close to Hallgrimskirkja church in the center of Reykjavik have a better location.
 Not only they are just as far from the domestic airport, but they are also close to shops and restaurants.
 Furthermore, there are some cheaper hotels here than the Icelandair Natura hotel by the airport.
 In addition, there’s a city bus nr.
 15 that goes to the domestic airport from this area.